-1672 The CCN Task Force supports the goal of this work moving forward quickly to meet these timelines.
-This timeline represents the Task

-1673 Force's best estimates of how this work will proceed; as the work proceeds, some of these details may change.
+The CCN Task Force supports the goal of this work moving forward quickly to meet these timelines.
+This timeline represents the Task Force's best estimates of how this work will proceed; as the work proceeds, some of these details may change.

-Time Frame (Proposed) CCN Steering and CCN Council Communication Descriptor/Course Development Technology and Processing CCCCO and Operations Team Fall 2023 (October to December) Action plan and timeline may need adjustments as details are further developed.
-Recommend operations role within governance structure Establish meeting cadence Engage senior leadership (to be determined) from all four segments of higher education to support new intersegmental processes and engagement, elevate the work, and secure necessary funding for the work Confirm appointments for Communication Advisory Group and engage participants Confirm appointments and engage participants Confirm appointments and engage participants Complete vendor processes and agreement for operations, development, and technology Publish Task Force report Establish budget draft for implementation Spring 2024 (January to March) Action plan and timeline may need adjustments as details are further developed.
-Convene first meeting in January Inform Data Collection and Analysis (initial and on-going) Develop draft of an implementation Convene first meeting Inform CCCCO operational plan Communicate progress and details about the creation of templates and processes Convene first meeting (goal: February) Inform CCCCO operational plan and develop work group plan including expectations and norms.
-Convene first meeting Inform CCCCO operational plan and develop work group plan including expectations and norms Identify Develop tentative operational plan, aligning with implementation plan Onboard and norm vendors Convene and facilitate Council Steering

-Time Frame (Proposed) CCN Steering and CCN Council Communication Descriptor/Course Development Technology and Processing CCCCO and Operations Team plan and inform development of CCCCO operational plan Ingage intersegmental senior leadership in the development of practice and policy as descriptor development phase 1 (proof of concept) informs.
-Transition and update CCN Task Force slides to CCN Council slides Create robust communication plan that solicits stakeholder groups' feedback and engages 2-year and 4-year partners Create a robust process for submitting feedback to the CCN work Inform colleges about funding for CCN work (See Appendix II) Inform creation of templates and processes Initiate CCN Descriptor Phase I development which informs needed processes, professional development, etc. Create development plan (phases, timeline, processes, resources, work structure) Identify CCN Phase I courses Recruit and appoint Phase I intersegmental faculty and AO representatives Design training and run through the submission process to inform future work milestones for technology solutions and target points for evaluation-adoption-abandoned decisions Inform creation of templates and processes for technology solutions based on emerging descriptor/course development Develop plan for technology solutions (reconciliation, repository, institutional support, submissions) Initiate data reconciliation Share the survey results related to the Enterprise Resource Planning (ERP) and CMS solutions with the CCN Council and Convene and facilitate CCN Council Track, convene and/or facilitate work groups Inform decisions and assess progress through data collection and analysis Support templates and processes creation Facilitate creation of a plan for technology solutions (repository, institutional support, submissions) Work with stakeholder representatives for an equitable process for providing funding to colleges to do this work.
+Time Frame (Proposed) CCN Steering and CCN Council Communication Descriptor/Course Development Technology and Processing Chancellor's Office and Operations Team Fall 2023 (October to December) Action plan and timeline may need adjustments as details are further developed.
+Recommend operations role within governance structure Engage senior leadership (to be determined) from all four segments of higher education to support new intersegmental processes and engagement, elevate the work, and secure necessary intersegmental funding for the work inclusive of incentives for faculty participation.
+Engage with Chancellor's Office communications team to confirm operations approach Develop work group appointments Develop work group appointments Complete vendor processes and agreement for operations, development, and technology Finalize CCN Task Force report Establish budget draft for implementation Spring 2024 (January to March) Action plan and timeline may need adjustments as details are further developed.
+Convene first meeting in February Inform Data Collection and Analysis (initial and on-going) Develop draft of an implementation plan and inform development of Chancellor's Office operational plan Engage intersegmental senior leadership (to be determined) in the development of practice and policy as descriptor development phase 1 (proof of concept) informs.
+Convene first meeting Inform Chancellor's Office operational plan Communicate progress and details about the creation of templates and processes Transition and update CCN Task Force slides to CCN Council slides Create robust communication plan that solicits stakeholder groups' feedback.and engages 2-year and 4-year partners Create a robust process for submitting feedback to the CCN work Inform colleges about funding for CCN work (See Appendix II) Convene first meeting (goal: February) Inform Chancellor's Office operational plan and develop work group plan including expectations and norms.
+Inform creation of templates and processes Initiate CCN Descriptor Phase I development which informs needed processes, professional development, etc. Create development plan (phases, timeline, processes, resources, work structure) Identify CCN Phase I courses Recruit and appoint Phase I intersegmental faculty and AO representatives Design training and run through the submission process to inform future work Convene first meeting expectations and norms Inform Chancellor's Office operational plan and develop work group plan including expectations and norms Identify milestones for technology solutions and target points for evaluation- adoption- abandoned decisions Inform creation of templates and processes for technology solutions based on emerging descriptor/course development Develop plan for technology solutions (reconciliation, repository, institutional support, submissions) Initiate data reconciliation Share the survey results related to the Enterprise Resource Planning (ERP) and CMS solutions with the CCN Council and other identified stakeholders to deepen their understanding of systems in place at California community colleges Develop tentative operational plan, aligning with implementation plan Onboard and norm vendors Convene and facilitate Council Steering Convene and facilitate CCN Council Track, convene and/or facilitate work groups Inform decisions and assess progress through data collection and analysis Support templates and processes creation Facilitate creation of a plan for technology solutions (repository, institutional support, submissions) Work with stakeholder representatives for an equitable process for providing funding to colleges to do this work